- Animal Production: grazing management, grazing - rotational, pasture renovation, pasture fertility, rangeland/pasture management, stocking rate

 - Crop Production: cover crops, food product quality/safety

-- Education and Training: extension, farmer to farmer, workshop
+- Education and Training: extension, farmer to farmer, workshop, Science communication / education

 - Farm Business Management: labor/employment, marketing management, new enterprise development, value added

 - Natural Resources/Environment: carbon sequestration, habitat enhancement, soil stabilization, water rights, Climate change, nitrogen pollution

 - Sustainable Communities: ethnic differences/cultural and demographic change, food hubs, public policy, Food waste, food banks/ hunger

 Topics – Topics are in large part determined by the needs of ag professionals and

 producers.
 We anticipate funding mini-grants and events addressing topics describe in B. below.

 Context, justification, and assumptions – In 2014 our SARE State Program Advisory Committee prioritized increased understanding of soil quality, and in 2016 added measuring externalities of agriculture to the list of priorities.
 In addition, the results of our 2014 survey of past and potential recipients of SARE State Program funds indicated a broad array of topic interests and needs including livestock management topics, natural resource topics, soil and fertility, waste management, crop protection and climate change, among others.
 When possible, we will fund activities in these areas.
 However, because the number of field personnel working in any one technical or geographical area, or farming system in Washington is limited, it is often not cost effective to organize local or state events to meet their needs.
 Therefore, we have focused on giving mini-grants to individuals so that they can take advantage of educational events put on by professional organizations, or to events that can attract a sufficient number of participants because they are regional or national.